All Episodes

 That's how it's spelled.

-I'm sure he's not pronounced that way.
+I'm sure it's not pronounced that way.

-Uh legacy, the highest, highest foreign policy legacy.
+Legacy, the highest foreign policy legacy.

 But anyway, legacy is what it's all about.